Pending B Corps

 Who can become a Pending B Corp?

 That means that only companies that have been in operation for at least twelve months are eligible for B Corporation Certification.
-Not sure when your company’s operations began?
 B Lab measures the operational start date from the time at which at least one individual was contributing 35+ hours per week to the company.

-Although early-stage companies do not need to become Pending B Corps to pursue full B Corp Certification later on, it provides a valuable framework to identify areas for development before transitioning to a fully fledged B Corp after 12 months.
+Early-stage companies who aren’t yet eligible for full B Corp Certification can pursue Pending B Corp status.
+Although this isn’t a prerequisite for certification, the Pending B Corp process provides a valuable framework for a company to identify areas for development before transitioning to a fully-fledged B Corp after 12 months.

 To become a Pending B Corp, companies are required to: